masterex1000/CS457-Term-Project/README.md

 Its built on a client-server archetecture, and allows multiple concurrent games to be ran on a single server

-*NOTE* Currently there is no game implemented
+Currently there is only a Basic Game Implementation.
+The client/server and gameplay haven't yet been integrated.

 **How to play:**
 1. **Start the server:** Run the `server.py` script.